wanchain/explore-wanchain/wallet_and_tools/trezor.md

   ![](media/trezormww2.jpg)

-7. Click the blue button with the text "Allow once for this session" to allow MyWanWallet.nl permission to read the public keys from your Trezor device.
+7. Click the blue button with the text "Allow once for this session" to allow MyWanWallet.com permission to read the public keys from your Trezor device.

   ![](media/trezormww3.jpg)